Walter S. Feldman: Art education

-Feldman re-enrolled at Yale in the Fall of 1946, he completed his BFA in 1950. he was awarded the Alice Kimball English Traveling Fellowship and spent a few months after graduation traveling in France and Italy and furthering his exposure to past masters and modern European artists.
+Feldman re-enrolled at Yale in the Fall of 1946 and completed his BFA in 1950.
+He was awarded the Alice Kimball English Traveling Fellowship and spent a few months after graduation traveling in France and Italy and furthering his exposure to past masters and modern European artists.
 He returned to Yale as a graduate student, where his teachers included Willem de Kooning and Josef Albers, and received an MFA in 1951.
 As an undergraduate art student (1946-1950), Feldman worked on mastering technical painting skills in a realism style.
-The work, The Mother, is a “memory portrait” from this period.
+HIs work The Mother is a “memory portrait” from this period.

 Feldman joined the Yale faculty as an Instructor of Painting for the next two years.
-In 1953 he was appointed to the Brown University art department where he stayed until his retirement in 2007.
+In 1953, he was appointed to the Brown University art department where he stayed until his retirement in 2007.

 1950s-1960s

 Feldman achieved his first major professional critical success when he received the print prize at the Metropolitan Museum of Art's American Watercolors, Drawings and Prints exhibition in 1952 for his woodcut The Final Agony.
 The print is now in the collection of Yale University, which also acquired the carved wood block.

-The year 1953 marked the artist's first solo exhibition at the Artists' Gallery on Lexington Avenue in New York City, and the inclusion of his paintings in a group show at New York's Kraushaar Galleries.
+The year 1953 marked the artist's first solo exhibition at the Artists' Gallery on Lexington Avenue in New York City and the inclusion of his paintings in a group show at New York's Kraushaar Galleries.
 The exhibited works demonstrated Feldman's stylist drift towards abstraction.
-Art Critic Dore Aston of Art Digest reviewed Feldman's 1953 exhibit and wrote “In his first one-man show, this young painter hovers between French cubism and German expressionist, using the flat decorative shapes of the former and the vigorous distorted figures of the latter.
-The two languages are agreeably synthesized in smaller still-lifes”.
-Critic Howard Devree of The New York Times wrote “the paintings exemplify the main concern of many modern painters—the reconciliation of subject matter with idiosyncratic and abstract painting language”.
-He concluded the show was “a remarkably mature first one-man exhibition of paintings...”.
+Art Critic Dore Aston of Art Digest reviewed Feldman's 1953 exhibit and wrote, “In his first one-man show, this young painter hovers between French cubism and German expressionist, using the flat decorative shapes of the former and the vigorous distorted figures of the latter.
+The two languages are agreeably synthesized in smaller still-lifes.”
+Critic Howard Devree of The New York Times wrote, “the paintings exemplify the main concern of many modern painters—the reconciliation of subject matter with idiosyncratic and abstract painting language.”
+He concluded the show was “a remarkably mature first one-man exhibition of paintings...”